fubar2/flaskdashboard/README.md

 *Project goal*
-Evaluate biomass growth rate as a potential dependent variable for experiments with feeding frequency, strength, lighting and so on as a driver for improving hydroponic crop yields.
+Evaluate biomass growth rate as a potential dependent variable for experiments with feeding frequency, strength, lighting and so on as a driver for improving hydroponic crop yields, using inexpensive commodity hardware and the software in this repository.

 *What we are trying to measure?*

-The goal is to track a plant's weight gain over time.
+One major aim is to gather data that tracks a plant's weight gain over time so the rate of change in biomass can be estimated.

-In order to estimate rate of change of the biomass over time, a time series of instantaneous weights is collected from a load cell on which the pot rests, typically every 30 seconds.
+In order to estimate the rate of change, a time series of instantaneous weight measurements is collected from a load cell positioned underneath the pot.
+Sampling every
+30 seconds seems to give reasonable detail without being too unwieldy.

 Since they are in hydroponic ("hempy") pots, all nutrients are supplied in the watering solution, so no loss of mass as would be expected as soil became depleted of soluble nutrients, is expected over the growing period.

-The total mass at any time includes *a fixed component* - the pot plus the water free medium and *some variable components* - only one of which, the first, we are trying to measure:
+Note that the total mass at any time includes *a fixed component* - the pot plus the water free medium and *some variable components*:

 * the growing plant biomass

 * the mass of water held in the hydroponic medium

 * the mass of water in any reservoir

+We are trying to measure the first one, but will need to take account of the other variable sources of change.

-It seems reasonable to assume *that any real change in the total mass * is due to:
+It seems reasonable to assume *that any real change in the total mass* can only arise from:

-* real change in plant biomass or
+* real change in plant biomass and/or

 * real change in the mass of water in the pot from an automated timed watering event, manual watering or from loss due to plant transpiration or other evaporation.